-The use of synthetic pesticides is the main choice of farmers in controlling plant pests, even though they know the bad impact on human health and the environment (Samaria, 2012).
-They are also aware that chemicals from synthetic pesticides can be exposed to humans through consumption of agricultural products contaminated with pesticides (Ahmed et al., 2000).
-Only for practical reasons and quickly obtain yields and low costs, farmers ignore the negative effects of these synthetic chemicals.
+28 The use of synthetic pesticides is the main choice of farmers in controlling plant pests, even though they know the bad 29 impact on human health and the environment (Rani et al. 2021; Rijal et al. 2018).
+They are also aware that chemicals from 30 synthetic pesticides can be exposed to humans through consumption of agricultural products contaminated with pesticides (Ahmed et al. 2000).
+Only for practical reasons and quickly obtain yields and low costs, farmers ignore the negative effects 31 of these synthetic chemicals (Damalas and Koutroubas 2018).
+In developing countries, the use of synthetic pesticides 32 33 occurs in smallholder farmers who tend to have relatively unsatisfactory of education and restricted access to agricultural 34 edification (Meemken and Qaim 2018).
+This has shown that the implementation of synthetic pesticides in the field is 35 carried out systematically and widely (Deguine et al. 2021).

-The use of this fertilizer is inevitable, with the production of synthetic pesticide fertilizers increasing from year to year.
-This is also exacerbated by the production of very large subsidized fertilizers and is obtained at low prices by farmers.
-Production of synthetic fertilizers in Indonesia in 2021 has reached 12,235 million tons (Nasution, 2022), with subsidized fertilizers of 8,777 tons (Ramadhan, 2022).
-The fertilizer is distributed throughout Indonesia, including Gorontalo which gets a quota of 64.162 tons.
-The allocation of subsidized fertilizer in one Gorontalo district alone has increased to 13,991 tons in 2021 (Eross A, 2021).
-The use of these pesticides increases agricultural productivity by up to 60% (Gresik, 2020).
-This shows that farmers' dependence on the use of pesticide fertilizers is very high, and continues to increase the contamination of agricultural products with harmful chemicals of synthetic pesticides.
-Therefore, it is necessary to find alternative insecticides that are natural and safe for the environment.
+The use of this pesticide is inevitable, with the production of synthetic pesticide increasing every year globally 36 (Gyawali 2018).
+According to the Food and Agriculture Organization (FAO), consumption of chemical pesticides has 37 38 almost doubled, increasing from 2.3 to 4.1 million tonnes between 1990 and 2018 worldwide where China is the main 39 contributor, followed by the United States, Brazil, Argentina and Canada (Deguine 2021; Fernández 2021).
+This increase 40 is in line with the industrialization of the agricultural sector which continues to add chemicals to natural ecosystems (Nicolopoulou-Stamati et al. 2016).
+This is also exacerbated by the production of very large subsidized fertilizers and is 41 obtained at low prices by farmers.
+Production of synthetic fertilizers in Indonesia in 2021 has reached 12,235 million tons 42 43 (Nasution 2022), with subsidized fertilizers of 8,777 tons (Ramadhan 2022).
+The fertilizer is distributed throughout 44 Indonesia, including Gorontalo which gets a quota of 64.162 tons.
+The allocation of subsidized fertilizer in one Gorontalo 45 district alone has increased to 13,991 tons in 2021 (Eross A 2021).
+The use of these pesticides increases agricultural productivity by up to 60% (Gresik 2020).
+This shows that farmers' dependence on the use of pesticide fertilizers is very 46 high, and continues to increase the contamination of agricultural products with harmful chemicals of synthetic pesticides.
+47 48 Therefore, it is necessary to find alternative insecticides that are natural and safe for the environment.